GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when a mob is using a minigun, aim at the top of their head or it'll hit the minigun
 - can one shot dogs with the Headhunter buff by shooting their legs
 - avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)
+- avoid shooting the back of a running mob as its head will be leaning forward so you're likely to miss it or hit the body
 - Tip of the Spear is the best gear set for it

 ### Playing tank